huuquyet/generate-awesome-text/README.md

 ### Update your README

-Add a comment block to your `README.md` file to update joke automatically
+Add a comment block to your `README.md` and `assets/speech-bubbles.svg` files to update joke automatically

 ```md
 <!-- START_JOKE -->